A Safer Alternative to Rebar For Concrete Reinforcement

 Since 2003, Helix Micro Rebar has been safely used in more than 10,000 projects across North America, on a wide variety of concrete applications from concrete slabs and ICF walls to tunnels and foundations.

+By choosing Helix Micro Rebar, the concrete industry is helping to make a healthier, safer, faster, better and easier way to build.
+Contact us for a custom quote for your next project.
 P.S.
 For all of our readers thinking that there are cheap fibers you can buy online that will solve this safety problem, plastic fibers are actually weaker than concrete, and only start to do their job once concrete has already cracked.
 Read all about it!